California State University, East Bay

-SHAC advocates for the health needs of students and advises the SHCS Director and University President on programs, scope of services, and hours of operation for SHCS.
-For more information, email: email@example.com.
+SHAC advocates for the health needs of students and advises the SHCS Directors and University President on programs, scope of services, and hours of operation for SHCS.
+For more information, email: firstname.lastname@example.org.

 Students are strongly encouraged to carry outside coverage for after-hours care, emergency situations, or when referrals to outside providers are needed.
 For more information about insurance options, visit: www.coveredca.com, www.csuhealthlink.com, or email: email@example.com.

 The Cashier’s Office is responsible for the general cashiering function for the University.
 They distribute the payroll warrants for all employees and perform a collection function for emergency loans, returned checks, and housing rental payments.
 In addition, they sell parking permits, distribute emergency loan checks, and provide information to students, staff, and faculty on various issues.
 The Cashier’s Office is located at SA 1200 on the first floor of the Student Services and Administration building on the Hayward Campus.

 Cal State East Bay’s Greek organizations include nationally affiliated organizations, as well as local and regional groups.
 Greek organizations promote scholarship, provide numerous leadership opportunities, and participate in a wide variety of community service activities.
 Greek organizations also provide members with the opportunity to develop lifelong friendships that enhance the college experience.
 For more information, see their Facebook page.

 Parking facilities are available to students, faculty, staff, and guests displaying valid University parking permits.
 Permits may be purchased online each semester.
 Parking permits are required Monday-Thursday from 7am-11pm & Friday from 7am-5pm.
 Daily and hourly permits are also available and can be purchased at parking dispensers located in multiple lots.
 See the campus map for locations of parking dispensers.